-- A member entitled to attend and vote at the meeting is entitled to appoint a proxy to attend and vote in his stead.
-A proxy may but need not be a member of the Company.
-Where a member appoints two (2) proxies, the appointment shall be invalid unless he specifies the proportion of his shareholdings to be represented by each proxy.
-A member who is an authorised nominee as defined under the Securities Industry (Central Depositories) Act 1991, may appoint one (1) proxy in respect of each securities account.
-Where a member is an exempt authorised nominee which holds shares in the Company for multiple beneficial owners in one securities account ("omnibus account") as defined under the Securities Industry (Central Depositories) Act 1991, there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - Onlines account it holds.
-The instrument appointing a proxy in the case of an individual shall be signed by the appointer or his attorney duly authorize in writing and in the case of a corporation, the instrument appointing a proxy must be under seal or under the hand of an officer or attorney duly authorised.

-Only a member whose name appear in the Record of Depositors as at 14 September 2015 will be entitled to attend and vote at the meeting or appoint a proxy to attend and - To be valid, the original instrument appointing a proxy must be deposited at the Registered Office of the Company at 82-F, Jalan Pulasan, 41000 Klang, Selangor not less than 48 hours before the time appointed for holding the meeting and any adjournment thereof.
+- Notes (i) A member entitled to attend and vote at the meeting is entitled to appoint a proxy to attend and vote in his stead.
+A proxy may but need not be a member of the Company. (ii) Where a member appoints two (2) proxies, the appointment shall be invalid unless he specifies the proportion of his shareholdings to be represented by each proxy. (iii) A member who is an authorised nominee as defined under the Securities Industry (Central Depositories) Act 1991, may appoint one (1) proxy in respect of each securities account. (iv) Where a member is an exempt authorised nominee which holds shares in the Company for multiple beneficial owners in one securities account! (a defined under the Securities Industry (Central Depositories) Act 1991, there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it helded. account it holds. - (v) - The instrument appointing a proxy in the case of an individual shall be signed by the appointer or his attorney duly authorize in writing and in the case of a corporation, the instrument appointing a proxy must be under seal or under the hand of an officer or attorney duly authorised.
+Only a member whose name appear in the Record of Depositors as at 11 August 2016 will be entitled to attend and vote at the meeting or appoint a proxy to attend and vote in (vi) his stead. - To be valid, the original instrument appointing a proxy must be deposited at the office of the Share Registrar, Tricor Investor & Issuing House Services Sdn.
+Bhd. at Unit 32-01, Level 32, (vii) Tower A, Vertical Business Suite, Avenue 3, Bangsar South, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur not less than 48 hours before the time appointed for holding the meeting and any adjournment thereof.